jmetzger/training-kubernetes-einfuehrung/kubernetes/qos-class.md

 ## Burstable

-* For a Pod to be given a QoS class of BestEffort, the Containers in the Pod must not have any memory or CPU limits or requests
+* At least one Container in the Pod has a memory or CPU request or limit

 ```